elastic/crawler/docs/ADVANCED.md

 ## Document Schema

-Crawler generates Elasticsearch documents from crawl results.
+Open Crawler generates Elasticsearch documents from crawl results.
 These documents have a predefined list of fields that are always included.

-Crawler does not impose any mappings onto indices that it ingests docs into.
+Open Crawler does not impose any mappings onto indices that it ingests docs into.
 This means you are free to create whatever mappings you like for an index, so long as you create the mappings _before_ indexing any documents.

 If any [content extraction rules](./features/EXTRACTION_RULES.md) have been configured, you can add more fields to the Elasticsearch documents.